·

 verb “boom”

-boom; he booms; past boomed, part. boomed; ger. booming
+infinitive boom; he booms; past tense boomed; past part. boomed; ger. booming

 1. to grow quickly and become more successful or larger